 There is no doubt that the internet and social media continue to change the way we live and work.
 While the ability to communicate instantly with employees, customers, partners and the public offers many advantages, social media in the workplace comes with its own risks and challenges.

-Mexican food chain Chipotle Services LLC found this out last year when the National Labor Relations Board (NLRB) picked apart its social media and internet use policy and procedures.
+A Mexican food chain found this out last year when the National Labor Relations Board (NLRB) picked apart its social media and internet use policy and procedures.

-Through its social media monitoring, Chipotle became aware of an employee’s negative Twitter comments about the restaurant chain’s wages and working conditions.
-Chipotle gave the employee a copy of its social media policy – which wasn’t up to date on NLRB rulings – and asked him to remove the offending tweets.
+Through its social media monitoring, the company became aware of an employee’s negative Twitter comments about the restaurant chain’s wages and working conditions.
+The company gave the employee a copy of its social media policy – which wasn’t up to date on NLRB rulings – and asked him to remove the offending tweets.
 He complied.
-General Counsel for the NLRB later challenged Chipotle’s actions as interfering with “protected concerted activity,” which includes complaints about working conditions.
+General Counsel for the NLRB later challenged the company’s actions as interfering with “protected concerted activity,” which includes complaints about working conditions.

-In the Chipotle decision, the tweets were found to be just one employee’s personal gripes and not a kind of social media picket line.
-Thus, the NLRB ruled that it was lawful for Chipotle to require the employee to take down his negative tweets.
+In this decision, the tweets were found to be just one employee’s personal gripes and not a kind of social media picket line.
+Thus, the NLRB ruled that it was lawful for the company to require the employee to take down his negative tweets.
 Organizations can avoid getting into hot sauce over social media by carefully crafting a social media policy, reviewing and updating it regularly to comply with the NLRB, and training and educating employees and managers on what is and isn’t acceptable social media and internet use in the workplace.